Shape-Preserving Prediction for Stationary Functional Time Series: Introduction

 We develop a novel method that can jointly predict the amplitude and warping functions.
 The major advantage of our method is that it does not require any unnatural transformations and it retains the predicted warping functions strictly in their original non-linear space.
+To be more specific, we develop a state-space model where warping functions are driven by hidden states, and consequently, there is no need to transform warping functions between linear and non-linear spaces.
 We first implement functional registration to obtain amplitude and warping functions.
 To predict warping functions, we propose a state-space model, in which the states are driven by a Markov chain.
-Spherical $K$-means clustering is applied to reduce the dimension of warping functions.
-In the model, we use finite prototypes to represent the nonlinear manifold of warping functions, where we assume each warping function can be expressed as the sum of its corresponding prototype and a random error.
-For the prediction of amplitude function, we propose a switching coefficient operator FAR model, in which the states of warping functions influence the coefficient operators.
+Spherical $K$-means clustering, which is a popular technique for dimension reduction of non-linear space, can reveal the potential low dimensionality of warping functions.
+In the model, finite prototypes are employed to represent the nonlinear space of warping functions, where each warping function is assumed to be the sum of its corresponding prototype and a random error function.

+For the prediction of the amplitude function, we develop a varying coefficient operator functional auto-regression model.
+Varying-coefficient models have been extended to functional data.
+Sent\"urk and M\"uller \cite{r25} generalized the functional varying coefficient models to incorporate the influence of recent past values of predictors on current response.
+Further improvements were reported in Sent\"urk and M\"uller \cite{r26} which proposed a new representation for varying coefficient functions and introduced a smooth history index function to model the dependence of the response on the recent past values of predictors.
+Krafty et al.~\cite{r22} employed a varying coefficient model in the analysis of tumor growth curves.
+Our varying coefficient model is fully functional, and the states of previous warping functions influence the current coefficient operators.
 The predicted warping functions and amplitude functions are combined to obtain the final prediction.

-In this article, several other issues will be addressed: \begin{enumerate} \item Since the real states in the state-space model are unknown in practice, the transition probability matrix of the hidden Markov chain has to be estimated through the estimated states instead of the real states.
-What can be said about the large-sample behavior of the estimator? \item For the prediction of amplitude functions, is the fFPE criterion proposed by Aue et al.\ (2015) still available? \item How can we quantitatively justify that the proposed method can preserve the common pattern well? \end{enumerate}
+In this article, the following issues will be addressed: \begin{enumerate} \item Since the real states in the state-space model are unknown in practice, the transition probability matrix of the hidden Markov chain has to be estimated through the estimated states instead of the real states.
+The large-sample behavior of the estimator will be investigated in this paper. \item A method for determining the dimension and order of the varying coefficient operator functional auto-regression model will be developed. \item We will develop a measure to evaluate the performance of our proposed method in preserving the common pattern across curves. \end{enumerate}